Asset Transfer from Parent to Child: What's the Simplest Way to Handle It?

 domain-experts

-As there is an app called yellow.
-It is a Will making app which helps users list down all their assets and distribute it to the people they wish to under a Will.
+Hi, please check whether she wants to transfer movable or immovable assets and clarify whether the assets should be transferred during her lifetime or after her lifetime.
+There is an app called Yellow, a Will-making app that helps users list all their assets and distribute them to the people they wish under a Will.
 I found this app extremely helpful.

 pvenu1953@gmail.com

-Assets that are immovable could be transferred through a duly executed gift deed.
-Except in case of Muslims, the deed needs to be registered.
+Assets that are immovable can be transferred through a duly executed gift deed, except in the case of Muslims, where the deed needs to be registered.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute